andreped/vsi2tif/README.md

                         set verbosity level - default 1
   --remove-name-spaces  replace spaces in filename with underscores in batch mode -p PLANE, --plane PLANE
-                        which image plane to convert image from.
+                        image plane to convert image from.
 If set to -1, all series are converted and the largest is kept - default 0
+  --noskip-converted    To specifically request existing files to be converted again -f EXTENSION, --extension EXTENSION
+                        extension type to consider (e.g., .vsi)
 ```

 ## [License](https://github.com/andreped/vsi2tif#license)